MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ![](../assets/tutorials/react-dapp/pt2-05.png)

-Upon clicking on that red area, the error will be dismissed.
-In a real-world application, the best UI/UX for this would be a component that displays in a modal or overlay; for the sake of simplicity, we have just utilized our footer area for this, but the logic we have can be applied to any situation.
+You can dismiss any MetaMask error displayed in this footer component by simply clicking on it.
+In a real-world application, the best UI/UX for this would be a component that displays in a modal or overlay and provides an obvious dismiss button; for the sake of simplicity, we have utilized our footer in this way, however; this logic we have, can be applied to any solution.

-You can see the final state of our `global-state` App by checking out the [global-state-final](https://github.com/MetaMask/react-dapp-tutorial/tree/global-state-final) branch of the source code.
+You can see the final state of our `global-state` dapp by checking out the [global-state-final](https://github.com/MetaMask/react-dapp-tutorial/tree/global-state-final) branch of the source code.

 ## Conclusion